nikfrank/react-workshop-xcoin/exercises.md

 (leaving everything else the same)

-react by default renders just the string elements, so if we want to format the output a bit we can do
+react by default renders just the elements with no divider, so if we want to format the output a bit we can do

 ```js